247-ERICPOINTCOM/adify/README.md

 cd /path/to/adify
 ```

+It's important to specify your **version number**!
+Or go one level lower to source the activate function.
 Set up your environment to have python-3.10.
 At the time of writing this
 python-3.12 is out and Python anywhere only has 3.10 available.
 So ideally
 your environment should also reflect that.
 I would recommend that you just